top of page

 Allergies: Causes, Symptoms, and Seasonal Variations

-In today's modern world, the prevalence of allergies, including asthma, eczema, and food allergies, is on the rise, affecting approximately 12% of children in the Western world.
-While genetics play a role, they are not the sole cause of allergies.
-In this article, we will explore the underlying causes of allergic diseases and how they differ according to the seasons.
+Allergies, including asthma, eczema, and food allergies, are increasingly common in today's modern world, affecting around 12% of children in the Western world.
+While genetics contribute, they are not the only factor behind allergies.
+This article delves into the underlying causes of allergic diseases and how they vary with the seasons.

 The Body's Policemen: The Immune System